mlevit/echelon/documentation/docs/index.md

 ### Object-based Dependencies

-The principle of object-based dependencies simplifies dependency management by using physical objects instead of physical processes that load or transform our objects.
+The principle of object-based dependencies simplifies dependency management by using physical objects instead of physical jobes that load or transform our objects.
 Managing complex webs of dependencies is time-consuming and often perplexing.
 Controlling the timing of data loads, file landings, and more can sometimes be some of the most time-intensive work.

 ### Reconciliation